-- You will complete five major writing projects of various genres and modalities in professional writing for this course (three individual projects and two group projects). - You will conference with me over major individual projects and group projects (I typically provide a signup sheet for conferences a week ahead of conference dates to offer you ample time to choose a convenient meeting time). - At the end of the semester, for your final major writing project, you will complete a reflective professional portfolio that demonstrates how you have integrated the course objectives into your own professional writing practices.
+- You will complete five major writing projects of various genres in technical writing for this course (three individual projects and two group projects). - You will conference with me over major individual projects and group projects (I typically provide a sign-up sheet for conferences a week ahead of conference dates to offer you ample time to choose a convenient meeting time). - At the end of the semester, for your final major writing project, you will complete a reflective professional portfolio that demonstrates how you have integrated the course objectives into your own professional (and specifically technical) writing practices. - You must complete and submit ALL of the major writing projects assigned in ENG 3008 in order to pass the course.